-Maps Of Anatolia (Asia Minor) And Turkey
+Maps of Anatolia (Asia Minor)

 Anaolia is a broad peninsula located between the Asia and Europe.
 Anatolia is also known as Asia Minor or Lesser Asia.
 Anatolia had been a home of ancient civilizations as well as the greatest empires of the world.

 Hittites, Assyrians, Greeks and Persians dominated the lands of Anatolia from 2000 B.C and onwards.
 Alexander the Great crossed through the Anatolia on the way to Persia and Asia.
 Alexander conquered entire Anatolia as well as its southern neighbor Mesopotamia.

 Age Of Empires